-- No individual shall serve on more than one promotion/tenure committee at different levels (department, college, university). - No faculty member in a position at or above the level of Department Chair shall serve on any promotion/tenure committee. - All promotion/tenure committee members shall adhere to AU's Individual Conflict of Interest policy. - The chair of the promotion/tenure committee at each level (department and college) will provide a 1-3 page letter containing a written summary of the committee's recommendation for promotion and/or tenure.
-If the candidate has requested both promotion and tenure, the letter must contain separate sentences conveying the committee's recommendation with regard to each request.
-The letter should be prepared on official letterhead, should be addressed to the chair/head of the next level of review, and should address the candidate's achievements in teaching, scholarship, and service.
-This letter will be added to Appendix A of the candidate's promotion/tenure portfolio as it moves to the next level of review, and a copy of the letter should be emailed to the candidate (with any identifying references to external reviewers redacted) and the candidate's Department Chair.
-See Process Overview above for additional details on the review process.

-Additional guidelines for college and departmental promotion/tenure committees are described below.
+- No individual shall serve on more than one promotion/tenure committee at different levels (department, college, university). - No faculty member in a position at or above the level of Department Chair shall serve on any promotion/tenure committee. - All promotion/tenure committee members shall adhere to AU's Individual Conflict of Interest policy. - The chair of the promotion/tenure committee at each level (department, college) will provide a 1-3 page letter containing the committee's recommendation for promotion and/or tenure and a summary of the candidate's achievements in each area (teaching, scholarship, service).
+See Process Overview above and the additional guidelines for college and departmental promotion/tenure committees below for important details.